lsbjordao/TypeTaxonScript/README.md

 tts new --genus Mimosa --species epithet
 ```

-After that, a new file `./output/Mimosa_epithet.ts` will be created.
+After that, a new file `./output/Mimosa_epithet.ts` will be generated.
+You can edit this script file by holding down the `Ctrl` key and clicking on the file path.

 ## Importing from `.csv` file